Biden aims to cut bureaucratic runaround for gov't services

 Associated Press

-Two senior White House officials confirmed details of the executive order, speaking on the condition of anonymity before the announcement.
+The White House released details about the order on Monday, ahead of a planned afternoon signing by Biden.
 Parts of the order also were provided in advance to advocacy groups that have called for the government to improve its level of service to the public.

 The order is aimed at reducing the current bureaucratic runaround, under which people often have to visit offices, endure long phone calls or struggle with the delays of mail and fax machines when trying to contact federal agencies.

-The White House hopes that improving the public’s experiences with federal agencies will help to renew faith in government and democracy itself at time when deep political polarization has eroded trust in U.S. institutions.
+Two senior White House officials said they hope it can help to renew faith in government and democracy itself at a time when deep political polarization has eroded trust in U.S. institutions.

 The country has seen a strong economic rebound as coronavirus relief programs sent money directly to Americans.
 But support for the president has slumped as the United States faces inflation at a nearly four-decade high and the coronavirus pandemic lingers.